evennia/evdemo/evdemo/evscaperoom/README.md

 > This code is more recently updated than the original in griatch/evscaperoom, since
 > this is tied to the live demo server and bugs/issues show up here.
 So if you want
 > the 'latest' evscaperoom code, this is the place to grab it from.
+This gamedir does
+> NOT create the same stand-alone evscaperoom experience as the original did however,
+> it's embedded as part of the evennia demo server.
+So the original may be easier
+> to get started.

 > Please also note that this has a few hard-coded parts for the sake of finishing the jam;
 > The 'game engine' behind this this was broken out into evennia/contrib/evscaperoom